ulkajs/ulkajs.github.io/src/docs/index.md

 Ulka allows you to change config of a template through frontmatter.
 Which makes it easier to have different config for each templates in a collection.

 It is also possible to change config for every template in a collection through config file.
 Ulka makes to easier to sort collection, change link, change layout and perform difrrent task on all templates of a collection directly through config file.

+### # Faster Installation

+Ulka aims to be lightweight.
+So, before publishing libraries used by ulka are bundled using rollup.
+This makes installation faster and saves your time and space.